AJIUCTOP/md5/README.md

 # md5
-md5 implementation for storing password and checking it
+md5 implementation for storing password hash or checking it